graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/queries.md

 # Queries

 To perform a query you need to have a root Query object that is an `ObjectGraphType`.
 Queries should only fetch data and never modify it.
 You can only have a single root Query object.
+Queries are executed in parallel.

 ```graphql
 query {